Oru Velladu Vengaiyagiradhu: Production

 Oru Velladu Vengaiyagiradhu was directed by the duo Devaraj–Mohan and produced by V. Senthamarai under Sathya Movies.
 The screenplay was written by R. M. Veerappan, and the dialogues were written by Vijay Krishnaraj.
+Cinematography was handled by Marcus Bartley Jr, and editing by M. Vellaichamy.

 Soundtrack

-The soundtrack was composed by M. S. Viswanathan, while the lyrics were written by Vaali, Pulamaipithan, Na Kamarasan and Muthulingam.
+The soundtrack was composed by M. S. Viswanathan, while the lyrics were written by Vaali, Pulamaipithan, Na.
+Kamarasan and Muthulingam.

-Release
+Release and reception

-Oru Velladu Vengaiyagiradhu was released on 12 January 1980.
+Oru Velladu Vengaiyagiradhu was released on 12 January 1980, by Devi Films.
 Kalki negatively reviewed the film, saying the goat in the title was not becoming a leopard, but a bug.
+However Naagai Dharuman of Anna praised the film appreciating performances of cast, music, cinematography, dialogues and direction.